 On inception, 18 major routes were initially set to become Expressways, with a further seven projects being considered.
-However, the Council is aware that the Expressways concept work is progressing, but that publicly available information is limited at present.
 Although elements of the Expressways are inspired by work which is already completed (e.g. the technology provision which has been rolled out on the motorway network), fitting these into the existing trunk road network is laborious and complex.
-There are many aspects of the concept which Highways England are still finalising before Expressways will be brought forward.
+There are many aspects of the concept which need to be progressed with funding before Expressways will be brought forward.

 That said, whilst neither of the sections of the A38 nor the A5 relevant to the Council's AQMAs are currently targeted for this upgrade (to the Council's current knowledge), it is considered that this would be of major benefit to the AQMA areas, especially Muckley Corner where congestion is consistently formed around the roundabout.
-The Council will engage with Highways England to ensure these routes are targeted for upgrade in the future.
+The Council will engage with Highways England to try to ensure these routes are targeted for upgrade in the future.
+Whilst the decision to upgrade roads to Expressways is outside of the Council's control, it is considered important that pressure is maintained via discussions with Highways England and Midland Connects.

 As such, the potential impacts of an upgrade to Expressway status will be modelled in both areas, by making improvements to the dimension of junctions and the speed at which they are approached within the models.
 This has the effect of reducing overall emissions, despite the absolute vehicle numbers remaining constant.
-This is in direct support of LTP3 Policy 5.1: promoting alternatives to private motor vehicles and Policy 5.2: Promote the use of low-emitting vehicles and vehicle efficiency, as well as Core Policy 5: Sustainable Transport, of the Lichfield Local Plan Strategy.